jericson/uss-lox/rules.md

     on the table.

-3. **Torpedoes away!**&mdash;Determine if you sank the ship based on whether your cards scored any point according to the rules of cribbage.
+3. **Torpedoes away!**&mdash;Determine if you sank the ship based on whether your cards scored at least one point according to the rules of cribbage.

     a.
-If the revealed ship is a Jack, it's immediately sunk with the USS Lox's deck gun.
+If the revealed ship is a jack, it's immediately sunk with the USS Lox's deck gun.
 No torpedoes are expended.
+(This is "two for his heals".)

     b.
 Using the revealed ship card and all torpedo cards, the ship is sunk if there is at least one: